Livingston Campus (Rutgers University)

-Livingston Campus, originally named Kilmer Area by Rutgers University in 1965, and later known as Kilmer Campus, is one of the five sub-campuses that make up Rutgers' New Brunswick/Piscataway area campus.
+Livingston Campus, originally named Kilmer Area by Rutgers University in 1965, and later known as Kilmer Campus, is one of the five sub-campuses of Rutgers University–New Brunswick.
 The campus was originally built to house Livingston College.
 The majority of its land is the Rutgers Ecological Preserve.
 Most of the campus is within the boundaries of Piscataway, but parts extend into Highland Park and Edison.

-Campus history
+History

+20th century

 University buildings were erected on the Kilmer Area land in Piscataway, between Metlars and Cedar Lanes starting in 1969, with the creation of Livingston College.
 The land had formerly been part of the U.S. Army's Camp Kilmer, a staging area during World War II.
 The army reserve continued using a small part of the original army campus until 2009.
-The Livingston College campus currently sits on 540-acres acquired by Rutgers in 1964.
+The Livingston College campus currently sits on 540 acres acquired by Rutgers in 1964.

 A large amount of parking was created on this campus, mainly because the Louis Brown Athletic Center served as the temporary home of the New Jersey Nets basketball team from 1977 to 1981.

 Student center facilities were initially located in Tillett Hall.
 The Livingston Student Center opened in 1986.

-The campus was renamed as Livingston Campus in 1991 following a student campaign in honor of William Livingston.
+The campus was renamed Livingston Campus in 1991 following a student campaign to strengthen the identity of Livingston College, despite some hesitation from faculty about the removal of the Kilmer name.

+21st century

 In fall 2007, Rutgers University consolidated several undergraduate liberal arts colleges in the New Brunswick-Piscataway area, including Livingston College, to a School of Arts and Sciences, but Livingston Campus continues to serve the Rutgers community.

-Campus revitalization

 In 2009, Livingston Campus installed a large swath of solar panels on its campus (mostly over large, open-air parking lots), one of the largest such groupings of solar panels in New Jersey.

 In 2010, the renovated and expanded Livingston Student Center was completed.

 In 2011, the campus opened the Livingston Dining Commons to replace Tillett Dining Hall.

 In 2012, the new Livingston Apartments opened.

 In 2012, The Plaza at Livingston, which contains the Livingston Apartments, a cinema, eateries, and stores, opened.

 In fall 2013, the new Rutgers Business School building opened at 100 Rockafeller Road, Piscataway, New Jersey.

 Also in 2013, Tillett Hall renovations finished.

-In 2021, the RAC has been renamed the Jersey Mike's Arena.
+In 2021, the RAC was renamed the Jersey Mike's Arena.
 It was announced in November that Rutgers and Jersey Mike's Subs have reached a multi-year agreement to make the sub-franchise an official partner for Rutgers Scarlet Knights.

+The Livingston Plaza dining facilities were renovated in 2023 to expand student seating capacity and add new international food vendors.